nyusterndatabootcamp/book/intro_to_numpy.md

 ### Random number generator

-We can use randn random number generator to generate an `numpy` with samples from a  “standard normal” distribution in specified shape.
+We can use a random number generator to generate an `numpy` with samples from a  “standard normal” distribution in specified shape.

 For example, we generate a 2 by 4 random number array...